-The historic fishing village of Stanley is thought by many to be the most picturesque town in Tasmania and was voted the No 6 Top Spot to see in Australia by Australian Traveller Magazine.
+The historic fishing village of Stanley is thought by many to be the most picturesque town in Tasmania and has been crowned as Tassie’s Top Tourism Town for 2021.

 Stanley is nestled at the foot of the Nut, an immense flat topped, volcanic plug rising 150 metres and visible 30 km away.
 With sheer cliffs on three sides and connected to the mainland by a 7 km isthmus, the Nut is possibly Tasmania’s most-photographed landmark.
 You can walk or take a chairlift to the top for spectacular views over Bass Strait.